VamshiNarmety/Adversarial-Protection-in-Face-Forgery-Detection/README.md

 - The purpose of testing on clean data is explicitly mentioned to ensure the model works well before proceeding to the attacks.

 # Trigger generator(Backdoor attack)
-Run the `src/utils/trigger_generator.py` file to train the trigger generator for backdoor attacks and save the model.
+- Run the `src/utils/trigger_generator.py` file to train the trigger generator for backdoor attacks and save the model.
 Execute this file for different values of `v`, where the kernel size is given by `2v+1`, and save the corresponding models.
 Additionally, I have uploaded the zip file containing the models that I have trained in the `src/utils/trigger_generators` directory.
+- Please run the `kernel_stealthiness.py` script for the ablation study of kernel size vs stealthiness of the attacks, using the PSNR, SSIM, and $L_{\infty}$ metrics.
+The script will automatically plot the trade-off for each sample from every dataset, including my personal image, and select the optimal kernel size that produces the stealthiest attacks.
+The four sample images required for this experiment are located in the `sample_images` folder.
+Additionally, ensure that the paths to the model weights files are updated according to the directory structure of your working environment.
+The results obtained from this experiment are described in the report.

 # Train model on Backdoor attacked data
 - Run the `backdoor_attacked_model.py` file to poison the datasets and prepare them for training the model.
 This script modifies the datasets by injecting backdoor triggers.